untoldengine/UntoldEngine/docs/API/UsingRenderingExtensions.md

 The complete buildable reference is [`Examples/RenderingExtensions/SwiftPackagePlugin`](../../Examples/RenderingExtensions/SwiftPackagePlugin/README.md).
 It contains the Swift extension, manifest, registration entry point, argument buffer shader, declarations, tests, and bundled precompiled metallib.
+It also contains a procedural triangle pass that uses no engine mesh: the package vertex shader generates positions from `vertex_id`, while the pass consumes `context.camera`, `context.renderPipelines`, and `context.sceneRenderTargets` before issuing a depth-tested draw.
+This is the acceptance reference for custom scene geometry and per-eye graph execution.

 ### 1. Declare the Engine Dependency